jamesabel/longtaskrunnin/README.md

 ### pytest-qt likes to use (emulated) mouse clicks, but that's about it

 Use `qtbot.mouseClick(q_push_button_instance)` to give control stimulus to a PyQt window (e.g. a `QDialog` dialog box).
 This works well.
-What doesn't work well is trying to directly send a signal or call a function, even if it's merely what the button is connected to.
-This can make it impossible to emulate closing a window by clicking the Window's "X" icon.
+What doesn't work well is trying to directly send a signal or directly call a function, even if it's merely what the button is connected to.
+This can make it impossible to emulate closing a window by clicking the Window's built-in "X" icon.
 There is no widget that is the "X" to do a mouseClick on.
 One way to deal with this is to always create a "Close" button (or exit or whatever).

 You *can* do things like select a tab using `window.setCurrentIndex(tab_number)`, which will expose the tab (and its buttons) so the buttons can be (virtually) "clicked" via `qtbot.mouseClick()`.